paulfulop05/Chess-/README.md

 - Pawn promotion via `PromotingForm` and end-of-game dialogs.
 - All piece images and UI assets stored in `src/resurse/`.

-> Quick note: I inspected `Program.cs` and the project file to gather details.
-The app starts in `UserForm` (so it presents a login/user screen before the game).
+> The app starts in `UserForm` (so it presents a login/user screen before the game).

 ## Screenshots